 Prague in September has a plethora of cultural and artistic festivities, ranging from classical and sacred music festivals to wine harvest events and an evening 10K race.

-- Saint Wenceslas Fair: On St. Wenceslas Day, which is September 28, commemorate the patron saint of the Czech Republic in this event which brings sacred music—like chants, choral music, and gospel—to Prague throughout the month.
+- St. Wenceslas Fair: September 28 is St. Wenceslas Day, and this event commemorates the patron saint of the Czech Republic with sacred music—like chants, choral music, and gospel—around Prague throughout the month.
 Various other events around the country celebrate this patron saint as well.

 - St. Wenceslas Market: Honor the patron saint at a market filled with huts selling everything from puppets, jewelry, candles, and other crafts to tastes of grilled sausages and Czech beer.
-The market takes place the second half of the month in Wenceslas Square.
+The market takes over Wenceslas Square for the second half of the month.

-- Prague Autumn International Music Festival: This occurs annually in September.
-The autumn version of Prague Spring, it's a popular event for travelers to experience quality international orchestras playing classic compositions.
+- Prague Autumn International Music Festival: The autumn version of Prague Spring that takes place every September, it's a popular event for travelers to experience quality international orchestras playing classic compositions.

 - Vejvoda´s Zbraslav International Festival: For a few days at the end of this month, brass band music takes center stage with wind bands, big bands, and jazz ensembles.
 Watch for the competition of small wind bands with up to 25 players.

-- Dvorak Prague International Music Festival: This special event for classical music fans goes on for a few weeks of this month.
+- Dvorak Prague International Music Festival: This special event for classical music fans goes on for a few weeks every September.
 Renowned soloists and conductors and internationally-acclaimed orchestras and chamber ensembles unite in various venues.

 - Troja Wine Festival: Wine harvesting is a big deal in the Czech Republic in September, so enjoy this festival in the 17th century Troja Chateau courtyard and on St. Claire Vineyard in the Prague Botanic Garden, with lovely city views.
 Look for winery tours and tastings, regional foods, folk music, and dance shows all weekend, as well as at other wine-related events in nearby towns and villages.